vytasrgl/ChatScript/wiki/ChatScript-Fact-Manual.md

 ## Compiled Script Table Arguments

 You can specify that a table argument string is to be compiled as output script.
-Normally it’s standard word processing like all English phrases.
+Normally it's standard word processing like all English phrases.
 To compile it, you prefix the doublequoted string with the function designator `^`.
 E.g.,
 ```
 DATA: